turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 In Ruby, you declare a variable simply by assigning a value to it (`person_age = 21`, `country_name = "Spain"`).
 In JavaScript, you declare the variable using a keyword of either `var`, `let`, or `const`.
 You do not specify the data type.

-Go to the [js_fundamentals file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/lessons/js_fundamentals.js) of your SE-Mod2-exercises repo.
+Go to the [js_fundamentals file](https://github.com/turingschool-examples/mod2-sandbox/blob/main/lessons/js_fundamentals.js) of your Mod 2 Sandbox repo.
 Check out the JS syntax in the code there.
 Run it, break it, get weird with it.
 <section class="dropdown">
 ### JS Syntax Examples